dgrapov/TeachingDemos/Demos/dplyr/hands_on_with_dplyr.md

 ![](hands_on_with_dplyr_files/figure-html/unnamed-chunk-31-1.png)

-The plot above shows the calculation time for 10 replications in seconds (y-axis) for calculating the median of varying number of groups (x-axis), rows (y-facet) and columns (y-facet).
+The plot above shows the calculation time for 10 replications in seconds (y-axis) for calculating the median of varying number of groups (x-axis), rows (y-facet) and columns (x-facet).

 *****